-8.1.
-Tenants of Waverley Housing who have breached their tenancy conditions, e.g. are in rent arrears of more than 4 weeks, do not keep their house to a reasonable standard, or have other tenancy related debts owing to Waverley and have no repayment arrangement in place for 3 months, or where there is sufficient evidence of the tenant or members of their family engaging in antisocial behaviour, will be considered to be ineligible for a transfer within our housing stock until they have satisfactorily remedied any breach.

-- 8.2.
-Tenants' properties will ordinarily require to meet our re-let standard, prior to them obtaining a transfer to another Waverley Housing property.
-A home visit will be carried out to inspect the condition of the property. - 8.3.
+- 8.1.
+Tenants of Waverley Housing who have breached their tenancy conditions, e.g. are in rent arrears of more than 4 weeks, do not keep their house to a reasonable standard, or have other tenancy related debts owing to Waverley Housing and have no repayment arrangement in place for 3 months, or where there is sufficient evidence of the tenant or members of their family engaging in antisocial behaviour, will be considered to be ineligible for a transfer within our housing stock until they have satisfactorily remedied any breach. - 8.2.
+Tenants' properties will ordinarily be required to meet our re-let standard, prior to them obtaining a transfer to another Waverley Housing property.
+A home visit will be carried out to inspect the condition of the property. - However, it is at the Housing Managers Discretion, if the tenant does not meet the re-let standard, to allow the transfer to go ahead.
+This decision will be made on a case be case bases, depending on the tenants' circumstances. - 8.3.
 A transfer will not normally be considered until the tenant has held their tenancy for at least twelve months.
-Exceptions may be applied in exceptional circumstances, for example but not limited to, the tenant or a member of their household experiencing domestic abuse. - 8.4.
+Exceptions may be applied in exceptional circumstances, for example but not limited to, the tenant or a member of their household experiencing domestic abuse or an unforeseen health issue. - 8.4.
 Priority may be given to Waverley tenants who wish to downsize for a range of reasons, including but not limited to, affordability.
-Transfer applicants will be assessed using the same priority and points based system as used for other applicants for housing.
+Transfer applicants will be assessed using the same priority system as used for other applicants for housing.